 |Spokane Average (per year)||Washington Average||National Average|

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, PEMCO Insurance offers Spokane's cheapest rates.
 See below the best options for affordable auto insurance in Spokane.
-Don't forget to get car insurance quotes based on your driving profile.
+Don't forget to obtain insurance quotes based on your specific driving profile.

 |Insurer||Average Annual Rate|

 Spokane drivers in their 50s pay relatively affordable car insurance rates just $1,158 each year, on average.
 Those in their 60s don't pay much more ($1,203).